Skip to content

 }

-The preceding steps confirm that the IAM token is correctly mounted to the pod.
-If your application still can't use the token file correctly, then there is likely an issue at the application or SDK level.
-This issue is likely related to how the application ingests AWS credentials.
-For more information, see Using the Default Credential Provider Chain and Credentials (from the Boto3 website).
+If the awscli Pod shows the correct IAM role, then the IAM roles for service accounts feature is working as expected.
+The preceding steps confirm that you correctly mounted the IAM token to the Pod.
+If your application still can't use the IAM token file, then there might be an issue at the application or SDK level.
+For example, there might be issues with how the application uses AWS credentials or with unsupported SDK versions.
+For more information, see Using the default credential provider chain and Use IRSA with the AWS SDK.